ovflowd/raise/docs/class/App-Models-Communication-Service.md

 ### setTags

-Set an array of Tags
+Set an array of Tags.

 Tags are used to contextual data filtering and may be used to filter set of results